ucrparlay/Pkd-tree/README.md

 # Pkd-tree: a parallel kd-tree with batch update

-Pkd-tree is a library of kd-tree that:
+Pkd-tree is a library of kd-tree that is:

 - Surprisingly fast,
 - Scale to billions input size,